ECrecords/rp-pico-workshop/workshop/gpio/README.md

 ### `Pin` Class Functions

-Bellow are the functions defined for the `Pin` class for the RP-RP2.
+Below are the functions defined for the `Pin` class for the RP-RP2.

 ```python
 def high(self):